#ReturnOurCPF $$

 While CPF provides a reliable foundation for retirement, it may not be sufficient to fully meet all retirement needs due to inflation, rising healthcare costs, and longer lifespans.
 CPF offers stability and guaranteed returns, but its growth may not keep pace with higher living expenses or aspirations for a more comfortable lifestyle.
 Investing in assets like stocks, REITs, or bonds allows you to diversify, achieve higher returns, and hedge against inflation, an opportunity to grow wealth beyond CPF's structured framework, ensuring a more comprehensive and resilient retirement plan tailored to your goals.

-We ( Mrs STE and I ) didn't top-up much into CPF only for tax rebate purposes and we did transfer some idle funds from OA to SA ( We did some VC3A top-up in 2019/2020 due to the low interest rate and such top-up gave us a 3+% returns at that time).
+We ( Mrs STE and I ) didn't top-up much into our CPF , only did some for tax rebate purposes and we did transfer some idle funds from OA to SA ( some VC3A top-up in 2019/2020 due to the low interest rate and such top-up gave us a 3+% returns at that time).
 To increase our yield, we use some of our balance in OA to invest through CPFIS to generate better returns.
 You may do so if you think that you will be able to beat the 2.5% interest given in OA, else it is better to let the $ stay in OA and let it compound.

 ** I will try to avoid REITs under CPF-IS / SRS due to the complication of applying the right issues.

-I am happy that we are still able to achieve a higher return than 2.5% in our CPF-IS by investing in SG Banks / Conglomerate.
+I am happy that we still able to achieve a higher return than 2.5% in our CPF-IS by investing in SG Banks / Conglomerate.

 CPF Not A Super-Hero